gusshaffer/weather_scraper_service/README.md

 docker compose up
 ```

 By default, this service will poll weather.gov every 60 minutes for forecast data for `Latitude 39.7456, Longitude -97.0892`.
-To chance this behavior modify `config.json`
+To change this behavior modify `config.json`

-To test this serivce
+To test this service

 ```
 % curl 'http://localhost:8080/forecast?lat=39.7456&long=-97.0892&date=2024-10-23&hour=10'